Lesosibirsk State Pedagogical Institute: History

 On 22 June 1940, by the Decree of the Council of People's Commissars of the RSFSR No. 463 and the order of the People's Commissariat for Education of the RSFSR No. 1011, the Yenisei Teachers' Institute was established on the basis of the Yenisei Pedagogical School with a two-year training period.
 Two educational departments were created in the structure of the institute: history and Russian language and literature.
 One hundred and eight people were accepted as students for the first year of the institute.
 During the Great Patriotic War, the number of students did not exceed eighty people, in addition to training, students worked in collective farms on the labor front.
 In wartime, five classrooms were created in the structure of the institute: military affairs, Russian language and literature, history, independent work and the foundations of Marxism–Leninism, and the number of teachers did not exceed eleven people.
 Since 1947, after the end of the war, three general institute departments were created in the structure of the institute: Russian language and literature, history and physics and mathematics.
-Since 1950, the Ministry of Education of the USSR at the institute has been fully staffed with teaching staff in the amount of thirteen people, in 1952 - sixteen people and in 1954 - seventeen people.
+Since 1950, the Ministry of Education of the USSR at the institute has been fully staffed with teaching staff in the number of thirteen people, in 1952 - sixteen people and in 1954 - seventeen people.

 On 18 June 1954, by the Decree of the Council of Ministers of the USSR No. 6579-r and the order of the Ministry of Education of the RSFSR No. 481, the Yenisei Teachers' Institute was reorganized into the Yenisei State Pedagogical Institute.
 Six general institute departments were created in the structure of the institute, with a total number of teaching staff: 1955 - thirty teachers, 1960 - forty-eight, 1976 - fifty, of which eighteen people had academic degrees and academic titles.
 In 1961, by the decision of the Astronomical Council of the USSR Academy of Sciences, the Institute opened the Station for Observing Artificial Earth Satellites, in three areas of work: photometric observations, development and research of new high-precision methods for observing satellites, and development of methods for predicting satellite flybys.
 From 1942 to 1966, the number of graduates of the institute was six hundred and seventy-three people, and from 1970 to 1973 - five hundred and thirteen.